QuantumCores/Mathema/README.md

 # Mathema
-Mathema was created to read and solve simple equations
+Mathema was created to read and solve simple equations as POC project.
+At current state it can solve linear and quadratic equations.

+P.S.
+I have learned a lot about processing mathematical equations and decided to put this project on hold.
+There is a lot of CAS programs out there that are easy to use and offer a lot for free.
+It was working on this project for a month.
+Maybe I'll get back to some day.
+Cheers!

 **Example**
 (2+1)^2-Cos(0)*-2-1